 The Artisan Trail

-Visit dozens of artists, artisans and agri artisans from Chincoteague in the north to Cape Charles in the south, and everywhere in between.
-Grab a map anywhere you see the Artisan Trail sign, or download one here, and you’ve got a passport to studios, theaters, vineyards and organic farms down long country roads and in small walkable towns.
+Visit dozens of artists, artisans and agri-artisans from Chincoteague in the north to Cape Charles in the south, and everywhere in between.
+Grab a map anywhere you see the Artisan Trail sign or download one here, and you’ve got a passport to studios, theaters, vineyards and organic farms down long country roads and in small walkable towns.
 You’ll meet the people who live, work and create artisan food and wine, fine art, pottery, rugs, wearable art, decoys, furniture and mosaics, and sometimes, get in on the action.
-The Artisan Trail will lead you to museums, live music and theater, hotels, inns and B&Bs, to seafood shacks and elegant bistros on the water, and out on the water to explore two coastlines.
+The Artisan Trail will lead you to museums, live music and theater, hotels, inns and B&Bs, seafood shacks and elegant bistros on the water and out on the water to explore two coastlines.

 Free Public Beaches

-Four of six Virginia Eastern Shore public beaches are free.
+Four of the six public beaches on Virginia’s Eastern Shore are free.

 Free On the Chesapeake Bay